-Christmas in Granada 2018 - New Year's Eve 2019 and Epiphany DayAt Christmas the streets of Granada are embellished with thousands of lights and Christmas decorations.
+Christmas 2019 in Granada - New Year CelebrationsAt Christmas the streets of Granada are embellished with thousands of lights and Christmas decorations.

 The sounds of Christmas carols are heard in the streets, where people are very busy shopping, meeting friends or just taking a walk with the family to see the magical atmosphere that invades the city at this time.

 Children and adults enjoy visiting the many Nativity scenes (belenes) that spring up all over Granada and compete for the Town Hall reognition and awards.